KatharaFramework/.github/profile/README.md

 - [Kathará Lab Checker](https://github.com/KatharaFramework/kathara-lab-checker): Tool to automatically check Kathará network scenarios based on a configuration file.
 - [Kathará Network Plugin](https://github.com/KatharaFramework/NetworkPlugin): Docker Network Plugin used by Kathará to create pure L2 networks.
 - [Netkit Lab Generator](https://github.com/KatharaFramework/Netkit-Lab-Generator): A tool to configure a Kathará or a Netkit lab and generate all the files you need and the topology graph.

+### IXP Solutions

+- [IXP Digital Twin](https://github.com/KatharaFramework/ixp-digital-twin): A tool for generating an emulation-based digital twin for Internet Exchange Points (IXPs), enabling IXPs to test and validate route server configurations in a controlled environment.
+- [IXP Quarantine Dashboard](https://github.com/KatharaFramework/ixp-quarantine-dashboard): A GUI that allows customers to run quarantine checks of the IXP Digital Twin for configuration validation directly from a browser, showing check statuses and providing guidance for fixing issues.

 ## How to Contribute